Rothenburg, Germany:

 Suggested Stay: 2-3 Full Days with overnight stay

-Sitting above the fertile Tauber River valley, the village of Rothenburg is a well-preserved medieval wonderland.
+Sitting above a fertile river valley, the village of Rothenburg ob der Tauber is a well-preserved medieval wonderland.
 Almost unchanged since the 1600s, the half-timber homes with brightly colored facades, narrow alleys, and intact city walls make Rothenburg one of Europe’s must-see villages.

-The name Rothenburg means “Red Castle” as in the 1100s the King of Germany had his castle here which adds to the lore.
-You’ll love attending the festivals, visiting the Christmas market, joining the Night Watchman on his duties, eating Franconia food, and touring the Medieval Crime Museum.
-We hope you enjoy our Rothenburg Germany travel guide which covers suggested itineraries and all of the best stuff to do!
+The name Rothenburg ob der Tauber means “Red Castle on the Tauber River” due to the castle built here in the 1100s by the King of Germany, Conrad III, which adds to the lore.
+You’ll love attending the festivals, visiting the Christmas market, joining the Night Watchman on his duties, eating authentic Franconia food, and touring the Medieval Crime Museum.
+We hope you enjoy our ultimate Rothenburg Germany travel guide which covers suggested itineraries and all of the best stuff to do!

 Top Things To Do In Rothenburg: